fleschutz/CWTS/README.md

 How to Enable the Highest Warning Level 🔧
 ------------------------------------------
-Each compiler sets the warning level to "normal" by default - whatever this means.
+By default, every compiler sets the warning level to "normal" - whatever this means.
 And each compiler supports different options to be more pedantic:

 * **Clang**: `-Weverything -pedantic`
 * **GCC**: `-Wall -Wextra -pedantic -Wundef`
+* **Visual Studio**: `/Wall`

 > **NOTE:** GCC and warnings sucks: -Wall and -Wextra do not enable all warnings!
 To keep backwards compatibility, -Wall is basically, "All warnings as of 1990." -Wextra covers a lot of the newer warnings, but still misses a few.
-* **Visual Studio**: `/Wall`

 Zero Warnings Policy 👮‍
 ------------------------